A Typical NICU patient

 This tough little guy remained in the NICU for over six months.
 The first few months were spent keeping him alive and weaning him off the ventilator.
 The next few months were spent getting him to grow adequately and weaning him off his supplemental oxygen.
 It took quite some time for him to learn how to oral feed, from a bottle and at the breast.
 Can you imagine expressing your breast milk for over four months before you ever get to nurse your baby?

-Fast forward nineteen years to his high school graduation this past May.
+Following, nineteen years to his high school graduation this past May.
 His primary nurse shared with me the senior picture his mom sent her.
 Luke had grown into a handsome and fit-looking young man.
 Having become proficient on the guitar, he was going to a music school in Colorado for college.
 Hearing that update really made my day!
-Wow, to see such amazing progress in this child, now a man, made my heart so full.
+Wow, to see such amazing progress in this child, now a man, made my heart so full and feeling worthwhile

 An update on his progress at home

-But there is more.
-One day this summer I was in Nordstrom shopping for some jeans.
+Then , one day this summer I was in Nordstrom shopping for some jeans.
 While I was checking out, this lovely middle-aged woman came up behind me, tapped me on the shoulder, and asked, “Are you Dr. Landers?”
 I turned around and said, “Yes,” but did I not recognize her.
 She told me that she was Luke’s mom, and I gave her a big hug.
 When I asked about Luke, she told me all about his music and the college he planned to attend.
-I could easily tell how proud and happy she was.
+I could easily tell how proud and happy she was that made me feeling worthwhile.

 As I reached for my credit card, she said to the sales lady, “This doctor saved my son’s life!”
 My heart almost burst with love, joy, and gratitude.
 It was one of those moments in my life that I will never forget.
 Luke’s mom allowed me to feel truly worthwhile and amazingly fulfilled.